hcoz/reloader/README.md

 ## To stop the reload:
 1. Open the extension.
-2. Click the stop button.
+2. Click the stop button of the corresponding task in the list.

-### !Currently in development mode.
+### Currently in development mode.
 If you want to use it, please follow the steps:
 1. Navigate to `chrome://extensions`
 2. Toggle on "Developer mode" on the top right
 3. Click "Load unpacked" on the top left